 - Meanwhile, mix together brown sugar and chili powder.

-- Bake for 5 minutes longer or until the right crispiness you desire.
+- Bake for 5 minutes longer, or until the bacon is the right crispiness you desire.

 - Drain the bacon on paper towels.
 Make sure you keep the praline side up.

 - Serve hot.

 1) You can use thinner bacon, set the oven temperature to 375 degrees instead.

 2) Make sure you check on the bacon, you wouldn’t want the sugar to burn.

 3) You can add even a bit more kick if you sprinkle a little cayenne pepper on, but I loved it the way it is.